 - Colors: The colors used in the survey should be consistent throughout and should increase the ease of taking survey.
 So, make sure to use a subtle color scheme.
 You can also use colors that represent your brand to personalize your survey.

 - Background: Consider a background that is in line with your brand and values so that your customers can know that the survey is, in fact, from you.
+Using a remove background API is one way to achieve this.
+This allows you to quickly “remove” any existing background from an image or photo so that your logo or website URL can easily be added as a watermark or graphic overlay against a solid color background.
 You can also use any custom image specific to the survey or go for a template background from our VoC Survey Tool.

 - Theme: Decision-making in terms of color, font, and image can take time.
 And a theme simplifies this process and shortens the survey creation time with its pre-defined designed elements, including survey layout, font family, color scheme, etc. You can also customize your theme and use different fonts, colors, and images to make sure that the survey is aligned with your brand identity.